jibe-b/HACKccessibility-expose-the-documentation/CONTRIBUTING.md

 ## Communication channels

-If it gets needed, a gitter channel may be used.
+During development sprints, a conf'call channel will be available.
+[Join the conf'call](https://framatalk.org/HACKccessibility-expose-the-documentation).